apache/calcite-avatica/site/_docs/security.md

 #### JAAS Configuration File Login

+**Since Avatica 1.20.0, Jetty has removed this functionality which means that Avatica also does not support Avatica server login via JAAS configuration file.
+The Avatica programmatic login is the only manner to do this.**

 A JAAS configuration file can be set via the system property `java.security.auth.login.config`.
 The user must set this property when launching their Java application invoking the Avatica server.
 The presence of this file will automatically perform login as necessary in the first use